 We hope you had fun playing the campus tour game!
-Along with the answers to the crossword puzzle, we have included a brief history of the various areas of campus and links to videos that address each specific area.
+Along with the answers to the crossword puzzle, we have included a brief history of the various areas of campus and a video link to showcase our campus and programs.
 Enjoy your trip down memory lane, while also enjoying some glimpses of the campus today.
 As always, be sure to let us know the next time you are in town so we can give you a personal campus tour of the campus – it is beautiful!

 1 Global Pathway